MHRimon44/TaskManagement/README.md

 ## Overview

-QuickTask is a **React Native CLI app** for task management with a news feed.
+QuickTask is a **React Native app** for task management with a news feed.
 Users can create, edit, and delete tasks, set reminders using local notifications, and view news from NewsAPI.
 Tasks persist locally using AsyncStorage.

 ---